aseemdandgaval/ImageDehaze/README.md

 By leveraging pix2pix (a conditional GAN framework), we map hazy images to their corresponding haze-free counterparts using paired training data.
 The model consists of:

 ![General Architecture](images/architecture.png)
-* A Generator (U-Net):
+* **A Generator (U-Net):**
     * Encoder-decoder architecture with skip connections to preserve low-level features.
-        * InstanceNorm in place of Batch Normalization for more stable training.
+    * LayerNorm in place of BatchNorm for more stable training.
     * Nearest Neighbor Upsampling + Convolution instead of transposed convolutions to reduce checkerboard artifacts.

-* A Discriminator (ConvNet):
+* **A Discriminator (ConvNet):**
     * Classifies the image as real or fake for adversarial training.

 We evaluate the dehazed outputs using: